 top of page

 Bill Bishop is the founder and CEO of The BIG Idea Company.
-He has coached more than 5,000 entrepreneurs and CEOs from dozens of industries over the past 30 years.
+More than 5,000 entrepreneurs and CEOs from dozens of industries over the past 30 years used his special process called The BIG Idea Marketing Success System™.

 He is the author of eleven business books including How To Sell A Lobster, The New Factory Thinker, Dancing Wtih Robots, Return Of The Lobster, The Problem With Penguins, Beyond Basketballs, Going To The Net, and Strategic Marketing For The Digital Age, the first book ever published about Internet marketing.